Elevate excellence, share success and inspire change

 16 Q. How long will my nomination be kept active?

-A. Your nomination will be kept active for two years following your initial application (i.e. Nomination packages are reviewed a total of 3 times by the jury before completing their cycle).
+A. Your nomination will be kept active for two years following your initial application (i.e. Nomination packages are reviewed a total of 3 times by the jury before their cycle is completed).

 Tips on Completing a Nomination